deneb-viz/deneb-viz.github.io/docs/interactivity/selection.md

 # Cross-Filtering (Selection)

-It is possible to enable cross-filtering of other visuals when a mark containing a resolvable datum is clicked (or Ctrl-Clicked for multi-select).
+It is possible to enable cross-filtering of other visuals when a mark containing a resolvable datum is clicked (or Ctrl/Shift-Clicked for multi-select).

 However, cross-filtering is a bit of a special case vs. [tooltips](interactivity-tooltips) and the [context menu](interactivity-context-menu).
 As such, this is **disabled** by default, so as not to create potential UX issues prior to ensuring your visual effects are applied based on selection state.
 We'll explain on this page what you need to think about if you want to enable this for your visuals, and what to think about from an implementation perspective when creating your specification.